ACT NOW! Antibiotic Stewardship Call to Action

 - System wide environmental cleaning and disinfection

 Welcome to the CHAIN Website

 Chain participants, please share your tools and resources to contribute to this site.
 Sharing knowledge will help us all provide better care to people in Minnesota.
-Send tool and resource suggestions to Bruce Johnson, Stratis Health.
+Send us your tool and resource suggestions.
 Together, we can reduce HAI rates.

-The National Healthcare Safety Network (NHSN) is a secure, internet-based surveillance system open to all types of health care facilities in the U.S. More information
+The National Healthcare Safety Network (NHSN) is a secure, internet-based surveillance system open to all types of health care facilities in the U.S. The Hospital NHSN User Group provides a venue for discussion of NHSN use within acute care and critical access hospitals.
+More information

 News and Events